rolger/advent-of-craft-2024/exercise/java/day12/thoughts.md

 Implement the first class collection ChildRepository, but then I extracted an interface.
 The class Santa should not know about the implementation, only the interface.
 It's defining the contract and gets the implementation injected.
 This leads to the next step, the Dependency Inversion Principle and adoptions in the tests.

+After refactoring the ChildRepository, I started with "One Dot per Line".
+I moved the retrieval of the wish to the Child class.